owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 * java
 * go

-But to be honest, mainly python and c++ are described in the documentation.
+However to be honest, mainly python and c++ are described in the documentation.
 And to be even more honest I think that python is the language that you should use to prototype applications.

 ### ML and neuron network examples